Puffy vs. Leesa Mattress Comparison

 The Puffy Mattress has a price-point that is in line with the average all-foam model.
 However, the Puffy Lux Hybrid and Puffy Royal Hybrid have fairly expensive price-points.
 Price may be a deterrent for these mattresses if you have a limited shopping budget.

 Leesa’s all-foam and hybrid models, by comparison, are on par with – if not lower than – industry averages for those mattress types.
 That said, the Leesa Sapira Hybrid and Leesa Legend are still somewhat costly.

 Sleep Trial & Returns

-Puffy offers free ground shipping to customers within the contiguous U.S. Those who reside in Alaska and Hawaii must pay additional delivery charges.
-This is somewhat standard among mattress-in-a-box companies.
-Leesa, on the other hand, provides free ground shipping to all 50 states.
-If you live in Alaska or Hawaii, ordering from Leesa can save you a considerable amount of money.
+Puffy and Leesa offer free ground shipping to customers throughout all 50 states.
 Leesa also ships mattresses to Canada, the United Kingdom, and Germany, whereas Puffy’s deliveries are limited to the U.S.

 For standard deliveries, all Puffy and Leesa mattresses will be compressed, vacuum-sealed, and shipped in a compact box.
 This box will be delivered to your doorstep, so you won’t need to sign for the package or be at home when the mattress arrives.
 Carry the box to the room where you plan to use the mattress, unbox it, and use a knife to cut away the plastic.
 The mattress will immediately begin to expand, but give it at least 24 hours to fully recover its shape.